rmedina97/peering-guide/declarative-peering-guide.md

    2. Gateway keys         (Networking)
    3. Publickeys           (Netwroking)

-After these steps, the peering is effectively undone; however, the provider cluster remains known by the consumer cluster.
-To completely remove all information, delete the corresponding `ForeignCluster` resource.
+After these steps, the peering is effectively undone; however, both clusters still retain information about each other.
+To completely remove all references, delete the corresponding `ForeignCluster` resources from both clusters.
+The resource names correspond to the cluster IDs of the respective remote clusters.